Lauder Business School: History and development

 In 2003, the Ronald Lauder Foundation established the Lauder Business School, under its President Ronald S. Lauder.
 Vienna as a location was chosen as a bridge between western and eastern traditions and to form an international University.
 During the first years of its existence, Lauder Business School offered an 8-semester Magister degree in International Marketing and Management.
 In 2007, the curriculum included a 6-semester undergraduate and a 4-semester graduate program in Intercultural Business Administration and Intercultural Management and Leadership, respectively.
 Currently, Lauder Business School offers one full-time undergraduate program in International Business Administration, and two graduates programs for a Masters in International Management and Leadership and Strategic Finance and Business Analytics.
-In 2024, an online-MBA and online-EMBA have been introduced.
+In 2024, an online-MBA and online-EMBA were introduced.

-In 2018, Lauder Business School began the extensive process of getting its study programs recognised for their excellence in the United States, by the U.S. quality assurance agency Accreditation Council for Business Schools and Programs (ACBSP).
+In 2018, Lauder Business School began the extensive process of getting its study programs recognised for their excellence in the United States, by the U.S. quality assurance agency Accreditation Council for Business Schools and Programs (ACBSP), and received its accreditation in 2024.